openmultiplayer/web/docs/scripting/callbacks/OnPlayerClickPlayer.md

 ## Description

-Called when a player double-clicks on a player on the scoreboard.
+This callback is called when a player double-clicks on a player on the scoreboard.

 | Name            | Description                                                      |
 | --------------- | ---------------------------------------------------------------- |